Ishan-Saraf/The-Snake-Game/README.md

 # The-Snake-Game
-This Snake game made using python.
+This Snake game is made using python.

 You'll need the following libraries to run this game:
 1. time